best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Code Quality, from [xkcd](https://xkcd.com/1513/)
 ```

-The core idea to remember about these guides is that individual teams have to either adopt them or adapt them and then **use them** while writing code.
-The goals are **readability and consistency**.
+The core idea to remember about these guides is that individual teams have to either adopt them or adapt them and then use them while writing code.
+The goals are readability and consistency.
 This intra-developer consistency will most likely aid speed of development and review as well as the ability of one developer to comprehend code written by their colleagues.

 ```{note}